slamotte/secure_api_authentication/README.md

 ### Requiring Authentication

-To require authentication for a specific resource (controller) of your RESTful web service, add this at the top of your controller just under where you open the controller class:
+To require authentication for a specific resource (controller) of your web service, add this at the top of your controller just under where you open the controller class:

 ```ruby
 include SecureApiAuthentication